Focusing on Your Family

 It’s never too early to focus on your children’s eye health and vision.
 Their sense of sight is important at every age and every stage of development.

-Not to worry if your child is nervous for their eye exam.
+It’s common for kids to be nervous for their first eye exam.
 Our optometrists are experienced with children and can put them at ease.
 Many kids even think their eye exams are fun!
-And, if your child does need glasses, we offer a wide selection of colors and styles that will make them smile—in durable materials that will make you smile too!
+And, if your child does need glasses, we offer a wide selection of colors and styles that will make them smile—in durable materials that will make you smile, too.

 When Do Children Need Eye Exams?